 Khushwant Singh, February 1915 - March 2014 - photo from Penguin India website

-The photograph above is of my friend and onetime colleague Shernaz (Shenny) Italia and her mother Khorshed Italia (nee Mehta).
-Mrs Italia has lived almost all her life in a top floor flat in Connaught Place in the centre of Delhi.
+Of all the interviews with people who lived through Partition, it's the memories of a friend's mother which I recall most acutely.
+This photograph is of my friend Shernaz (Shenny) Italia and her mother Khorshed Italia (nee Mehta).
+Mrs Italia lived almost all her life in a top floor flat in Connaught Place in the centre of Delhi.
 In 1947, she was a volunteer worker at Lady Hardinge Hospital, helping women refugees as they flooded in from Punjab, many of them alone and in profound shock.
-That interview is one of the most powerful I have conducted.
-A deeply moving account of the trauma of Partition, and the violence inflicted on the region's women - and also an uplifting story of the way in which some found the strength to help those most in need.
+That interview is a deeply moving account of the trauma of Partition, and the violence inflicted on the region's women - and also an uplifting story of the way in which some found the strength to help those most in need.